Namibnat/Namibnat/README.md

 - I'm working on my own website, [vernon-swanepoel.me][website].
 - I recently completed a small JavaScript [Date Picker][Date Picker].
 - I'm building demo app that [tracks recruits][Recruit App] across several teams with a Django Backend.
-- I have a more long term project using Django and React together as a personal Productivity app, [Your Routines and Projects][YRAP].
+- A productivity app project, using Django and React: [Your Routines and Projects][YRAP].
-- I have a more 'fun' project that I work on from time to time where I'm trying to build a C compiler [Spheniscidaecc][spheniscidaecc].
-This project isn't really a demo project, but rather more of a fun side project of my own.
+- I have a 'fun' project that I work on from time to time where I'm trying to build a C compiler called [Spheniscidaecc][spheniscidaecc].
+This project isn't a demo project, but rather more of a fun side project of my own.
 Why the name?
 Well, I'm an avid nature enthusiast, and a big part of that is birding.
-And I think some of the strangest birds are [Penguins][Penguin].
+And some of the strangest birds are [Penguins][Penguin].
 Additionally, the Linux mascot is a penguin.
-Lastly, my long term goal is to bring together my love of coding and my concern for the natural world, and Penguins nicely symoblize the issues of global warming.
+Lastly, my long term goal is to bring together my love of coding and my concern for the natural world.
+Penguins symbolize the issues of global warming to me.

 ### What I'm learning:

 I'm a life-long learner, and so it's thrilling to take time right now to simply focus 100% on learning the following:

 - While I have some time my main focus right now is to brush up on my JavaScript and web tech.

 ### Where you can find me: